 Introduction to general equilibrium analyses, in particular, the policies that influence the level of aggregate output, unemployment, and price levels.
 International trade analysis.
 SEC101 strongly recommended as prerequisite.
 Basic algebra skills are recommended.
 Fall and spring semesters, and ADP sessions 2 and 5.
 3 credits.

 This course studies Environmental Writing as a genre that is informed by literary and journalistic conventions and as a tool for environmental advocacy.
 Students examine how a writer's choice of form and genre reflect cultural values and develop communication skills through writing on a variety of environmental issues for a range of audiences.
+Satisfies the Artistic Expression requirement of the Liberal Arts Curriculum.
 Spring semester, odd numbered years.
 3 credits.

 Historical & Political Geography (SHY 106)